kubewarden/docs/docs/architecture.md

 ### Reconciliation of `policy-server`

-When a `ClusterAdmissionPolicy` is created, modified or deleted, a reconciliation loop for the `PolicyServer` owning the policy is triggered inside the `kubewarden-controller`.
+When creating, modifying or deleting a `ClusterAdmissionPolicy`, a reconciliation loop activates in `kubewarden-controller`, for the `PolicyServer` owning the policy.
-In this reconciliation loop,
-a ConfigMap with all the polices bound to the `PolicyServer` is created.
+This reconciliation loop creates a ConfigMap with all the polices bound to the `PolicyServer`.
-Then the Deployment rollout of the `policy-server` is started.
+Then the Deployment rollout of the `policy-server` starts.
-It results in the new `policy-server` instance being started with the updated configuration.
+It results in starting the new `policy-server` instance with the updated configuration.

 At start time, the `policy-server` reads its configuration and downloads all the Kubewarden policies.
-Policies can be downloaded from remote endpoints like HTTP servers and container registries.
+You can download policies from remote endpoints like HTTP servers and container registries.

-Policies' behaviour can be tuned by policy-specific configuration parameters.
+You use policy configuration parameters to tune a policies' behavior.
-Once all the policies are downloaded, the `policy-server` will ensure the policy settings provided by the user are valid.
+Once all the policies are downloaded, the `policy-server` ensures the policy settings provided by the user are valid.

 The `policy-server` validates policy settings by invoking the `validate_setting` function exposed by each policy.